-- (a) Individual enrolled in SSI/AABD - (1) An individual who is granted SSI/AABD by the SSA is automatically eligible for MABD.
-In addition to SSI/AABD enrollees, this group includes an individual who is: - (i) Receiving SSI pending a final determination of blindness or disability; or - (ii) Receiving SSI under an agreement with the SSA to dispose of resources that exceed the SSI dollar limits on resources (recoupment). - (2) Medicaid eligibility for an individual in this group is automatic; there are no Medicaid income or resource standards that apply. - (b) Individual who is SSI-eligible - (1) An individual who would be eligible for SSI/AABD except that they: - (i) Have not applied for SSI/AABD; or - (ii) Do not meet SSI/AABD requirements not applicable to Medicaid (e.g., participation in vocational rehabilitation or a substance abuse treatment program).
+- (a) Individual enrolled in SSI/AABD18 - (1) An individual who is granted SSI/AABD by the SSA is automatically eligible for MABD.
+In addition to SSI/AABD enrollees, this group includes an individual who is: - (i) Receiving SSI pending a final determination of blindness or disability; or - (ii) Receiving SSI under an agreement with the SSA to dispose of resources that exceed the SSI dollar limits on resources (recoupment). - (2) Medicaid eligibility for an individual in this group is automatic; there are no Medicaid income or resource standards that apply. - (b) Individual who is SSI-eligible

-- (2) An individual in this group must: - (i) Have MABD income for the individual's financial responsibility group (as defined in § 29.03) that is at or below the SSI/AABD payment level for the individual's Medicaid group (as defined in § 29.04); - (ii) Have MABD resources for the individual's financial responsibility group that is at or below the SSI/AABD maximum for the individual's Medicaid group; and - (iii) Meet the MABD nonfinancial criteria. - (c) Individual eligible for SSI but for earnings (Section 1619(b) of the Social Security Act) - (1) An individual whom the SSA determines eligible under the Act (§1619(b)) because they meet all SSI/AABD eligibility requirements except for the amount of their earnings and who: - (i) Does not have sufficient earnings to provide the reasonable equivalent of publicly-funded attendant care services that would be available if they did not have such earnings; and - (ii) Is seriously inhibited by the lack of Medicaid coverage in their ability to continue to work or obtain employment. - (2) Medicaid eligibility for an individual in this group is automatic; there are no Medicaid income or resource standards that apply. - (d) Individual with disabilities who is working (Medicaid for working people with disabilities (MWPD)) - (1) An individual with disabilities who is working and, except for the amount of their income and resources, is otherwise eligible for MABD, and who: - (i) Has MABD income for the individual's financial responsibility group (as defined in § 29.03), that is: - (A) Below 250% of the FPL for the individual's Medicaid group (as defined in § 29.04); and - (B) After disregarding the working disabled person's earnings, Social Security Disability Insurance benefits (SSDI) including, if applicable, Social Security retirement benefits automatically converted from SSDI, and any veterans' disability benefits, and, if married, all income of the working disabled person's spouse, has MABD income that is: - (I) Less than the applicable PIL if they are in a Medicaid group of one; or - (II) Less than the applicable SSI/AABD payment level if they are in a Medicaid group of two.
+- (1) An individual who would be eligible for SSI/AABD except that they: - (i) Have not applied for SSI/AABD19; or - (ii) Do not meet SSI/AABD requirements not applicable to Medicaid (e.g., participation in vocational rehabilitation or a substance abuse treatment program)20. - (2) An individual in this group must: - (i) Have MABD income for the individual's financial responsibility group (as defined in § 29.03) that is at or below the SSI/AABD payment level for the individual's Medicaid group (as defined in § 29.04); - (ii) Have MABD resources for the individual's financial responsibility group that is at or below the SSI/AABD maximum for the individual's Medicaid group; and - (iii) Meet the MABD nonfinancial criteria.

+(c) Individual eligible for SSI but for earnings21 (Section 1619(b) of the Social Security Act)

+- (1) An individual whom the SSA determines eligible under the Act (§1619(b)) because they meet all SSI/AABD eligibility requirements except for the amount of their earnings and who: - (i) Does not have sufficient earnings to provide the reasonable equivalent of publicly-funded attendant care services that would be available if they did not have such earnings; and - (ii) Is seriously inhibited by the lack of Medicaid coverage in their ability to continue to work or obtain employment. - (2) Medicaid eligibility for an individual in this group is automatic; there are no Medicaid income or resource standards that apply. - (d) Individual with disabilities who is working (Medicaid for working people with disabilities (MWPD)) - (1) An individual with disabilities who is working and, except for the amount of their income and resources, is otherwise eligible for MABD, and who: - (i) Has MABD income for the individual's financial responsibility group (as defined in § 29.03), that is: - (A) Below 250% of the FPL for the individual's Medicaid group (as defined in § 29.04); and - (B) After disregarding the working disabled person's earnings, Social Security Disability Insurance benefits (SSDI) including, if applicable, Social Security retirement benefits automatically converted from SSDI22, and any veterans' disability benefits, and, if married, all income of the working disabled person's spouse23, has MABD income that is:

-&lt;sup>21 42 CFR § 435.120(c).
+21 42 CFR § 435.120(c).